 The London Explorer Pass

 The Explorer Pass is the must-have pass in London.
-You can choose up to 7 attractions among the 31 that it offers in its list.
-Its main advantages are that you get fast-track access to some of the most important attractions in the city and that you can save up to 35%** on the price of standard attraction tickets.
+You can choose up to 7 attractions from among the 31 offered in its list.
+Its main advantages are that you get fast-track access to some of the most important attractions in the city and that you can save up to 35% on the price of standard attraction tickets.

 The London Pass